RichMartel/uscript/README.md

 ## Installation

 Copy all .bcs files into your /scripts folder for the appropriate game (BGEE or BG2EE).
-That's it.
-Because the filenames are the same as the ones that Beamdog used for their AI for each party member, they should be automatically be used.
-You shouldn't need to switch to these scripts in game unless you are already using a third party script, and in that case it's just like selecting the default script for each character.
+Within the game change the script to Advanced AI for each character.

 You do not need to do anything with the uScript_2001-09-27 file.
 I included it in this repository to archive my previous work.